Deniska1980-data/chatgpt-sql-rental-analysis/README.md

+## ChatGPT SQL Rental Analysis

-This project explores how ChatGPT can assist in writing and analyzing SQL queries using a sample MySQL movie rental database.
-The goal was to practice prompt engineering and understand database structure by answering business-relevant analytical questions.
+This project explores how **ChatGPT** can assist in writing and analyzing SQL queries using a sample MySQL movie rental database.
+The project also extends the analysis with **Python (pandas) to demonstrate how SQL and Python** can answer the same analytical questions in different ways.

+Cílem projektu je ukázat, jak lze využít **AI nástroje (ChatGPT) a Python společně s SQL pro trénink analytického myšlení** a budování praktických dovedností v oblasti datové analytiky.

-## Project Highlights
+## Project Highlights / Hlavní přínosy projektu

-- **Practical SQL Training** – Wrote and validated SQL queries on a movie rental database (MySQL schema).
+**Practical SQL Training** – Wrote and validated SQL queries on a movie rental database (**MySQL schema**).
-- **Prompt Engineering with AI** – Used ChatGPT to generate and refine SQL queries based on structured prompts.
+**Prompt Engineering with AI** – Used ChatGPT to generate and refine SQL queries based on structured prompts.
+**Python (pandas) Integration** – Replicated SQL queries in pandas to validate results and strengthen Python data analysis skills.
-- **Business-Relevant Analysis** – Focused on identifying top-performing movie categories and rental trends.
+**Business-Relevant Analysis** – Focused on identifying top-performing movie categories and rental trends.
-- **Validation Process** – Compared generated queries with schema to ensure correctness and reliability.
+**Validation Process** – Compared generated queries with schema to ensure correctness and reliability.
-- **Visual Documentation** – Added query screenshots and results for better clarity and portfolio presentation.
+**Visual Documentation** – Added query screenshots, Python outputs and results for clarity and portfolio presentation.
-- **Bilingual Project** – Documentation available in both English and Czech for broader accessibility.
+**Bilingual Project** – Documentation available in both English and Czech for broader accessibility.

-## Hlavní přínosy projektu

-- **Praktický trénink SQL** – Napsání a ověření SQL dotazů nad databází půjčovny filmů (MySQL schema).
-- **Prompt engineering s AI** – Využití ChatGPT pro generování a zpřesnění SQL dotazů na základě strukturovaných promptů.
-- **Obchodně relevantní analýza** – Zaměření na identifikaci nejvýkonnějších filmových kategorií a trendů v půjčování.
-- **Proces validace** – Porovnání vygenerovaných dotazů se schématem pro zajištění správnosti a spolehlivosti.
-- **Vizuální dokumentace** – Doplnění screenshotů dotazů a výsledků pro lepší přehlednost a prezentaci v portfoliu.
-- **Dvojjazyčný projekt** – Dokumentace dostupná v angličtině i češtině pro širší publikum.

-Objectives:
+## Objectives:
 Practice prompt engineering using AI (ChatGPT) Generate realistic business questions based on a movie rental schema Use SQL to answer those questions